 If you’ve ever found yourself wishing your coffee was more like beer, nitro is the answer.

 Cold brew concentrate is the basic building block for both drinks.
 But the main difference between the two is texture.
 Both offer a similarly subtle, sweet flavor but the use of nitrogen creates a super-smooth and rich experience.
-Plus, it comes topped with a foamy head similar to a pint of your favorite beer.
+Plus, it comes topped with a foamy head similar to your favorite beer.

-Nitro cold brew bears many resemblances to stout beer but is alcohol-free.
+Nitro cold brew bears many resemblances to stout beer but is completley alcohol-free.
 You can drink as much as you like and, other than the caffeine jitters, be perfectly sober.

 The smooth texture is often compared to drinking a pint of Guinness.
 And you can’t ignore the creamy foam on top.
 But this all just adds to the uniqueness of this coffee drink.